saidatta/BatSqlDB/README.md

 # BatSqlDB
-A simplified implementation of in-memory SQL database.
+A simplified implementation of in-memory SQL database in Golang.